 Ultralight trailers have been popping up all over the place.
-In fact, the compact Forest River R-Pod was the top selling small trailer in the country in 2016.
-The easily towable Passport ROV is another hot commodity on the RV market.
+In fact, the Forest River R-Pod was the top-selling small trailer in the country in 2016.
+The easily towable Passport ROV is another hot commodity on the market.

 The idea of having to upgrade to a larger vehicle or get 12 miles to the gallon is not appealing to many camping enthusiasts who want to hit the road in a small, efficient trailer.
 While some travelers will need more room or bed space, these campers have all you need within a space that comes in at way under 3,000 lbs (dry weight).